FOR CLASSROOM TEACHERS

 "I don't have time to learn another tool."

-There's nothing to learn!
+There's nothing to learn.
 Pick a topic, assign an interview, check your dashboard.
 If you can use Google Classroom, you can use this.
-Plus it will integrate with your actual curriculum so when Math CoTeacher gives you insights, they'll be in a format you're already familiar with.

 "Is this just an app that makes things up?"